NicoVIII/ModManager-for-TransportFever/README.md

 Attempt to create a tool to support users managing their mods for TransportFever.

 ## How to use it
+0. **Prerequisites:** You need a version of .NET or Mono installed to run this program.
 1. Download the .zip file and extract it at any place you wish.
 2. Open the **settings.json** file with the editor of your choice.
 3. Insert the path to the "mods" folder of your Transport Fever Installation.
 If you have problems to do this correctly, look [here](#settings).